Thanks to DNA sleuths, a Jane Doe killed 37 years ago might finally get a headstone with her name on it

 “You have to credit the sheriff’s department for some forward thinking,” she said.

-Authorities announced Tuesday that they had use DNA to learn the names of Silvani and her killer.
+Authorities announced Tuesday they had used DNA to learn the names of Silvani and her killer.

 Authorities last year sent DNA from the victim and the suspect, found on the Silvani’s body, for genetic testing.
 Genealogical sleuths from the DNA Doe Project used a DNA database called GEDMatch to identify family members of the victim.
 They tracked down her parents and learned they had only one daughter.